zDevelopers/DamagesLogger/README.md

         .selfRegister();
 ```

-The `selfRegister` thing registers the report into Hawk manager to enable auto-track and other features.
+The `selfRegister` thing registers the report into Hawk manager; this is required to enable auto-track and other
+features.

 The whole API is chained: every methods returns the current instance (with a few obvious exceptions like getters).
 You can discover the methods available in the documentation, but a typical use will be like this: